tomiam8/ProgrammingDoneRight/control/using_WPILIB's_pid_controller.rst

 	double Ki                The I term constant.
 See the PID Theory article if you don't understand this.
 Set to 0 to not use I control. double Kd                The D term constant.
 See the PID Theory article if you don't understand this.
 Set to 0 to not use D control. double Kf                The F term constant for feedforward control.
 See the PID Theory article if you don't understand this.
 Set to 0 to not use Feedforward control.
 See Velocity PID Control.
 	PIDSource source         The input device to the PID loop.
 For example, an encoder or gyro.
 Note that this must implement PIDSource.
-WPILIB's Gyro and Encoder classes implement PIDSource.
+WPILib's Gyro and Encoder classes implement PIDSource.
 If you've written your own class, or are using a 3rd party gyro class (say for a NavX), you may need to implement PIDSource yourself.
 	PIDOutput output         The output device for the PID loop.
 For example, a motor controller.
 Note that, like PIDSource, you must pass the object itself.
 Note that it must implelement PIDOutput.
 Anything that implelements SpeedController implelements PIDOutput, so nearly all motor controllers do.
 But if you use your own class, or a 3rd party class (like the CANTalon), then you might need to implement it yourself. double period            How often the PID loop should run.
 Defaults to 50ms.
 	=======================  ======================================================================================================================================================================================================================================================================================================================================================================================================================================================